ydashko/ydashko/README.md

 I like combining my technical knowledge with design to make beautiful and efficient applications.
 My goal is to build scalable and efficient software while providing engaging and flawless user experiences.

-Outside of work, I do sports and read tech literature.
+Outside of work, I do sports, figure painting and read tech literature.